sirvan3tr/programming-concepts/README.md

 # Programming Concepts
 Single and open source of programming concepts.

+### Syntax and Semantics
+Peter Norvig, in a [blog post](http://www.norvig.com/lispy.html) [@norvigHowWriteLisp2021], explains syntax and semantics as follows.
+"The syntax of a language is the arrangement of characters to form correct statements or expressions; the semantics is the meaning of those statements or expressions."
+Syntax and semantics are not unique concepts to programming, infact they are used in formal logics.
+Peter Smith [@smithIntroductionFormalLogic2020] describes semantics as *meaning* and *truth*.
+He describes *syntax* as the grammar of logic-baesd languages: "The syntax of a language tells us, which strings of symbols count as grammatical sentences" [@smithIntroductionFormalLogic2020], p.72.

 ### monad
 A monad is composed of three functions and encodes control flow which allows pure functions to be strung together.o